 The possible impact of acupuncture on the body's immune system is not clear.
 Of the numerous studies that have been done in people with cancer, rheumatoid arthritis, lupus and AIDS, some suggested that the immune system was enhanced, while others showed an inhibiting effect or no effect at all.
 Since MS is associated with over-activity of some parts of the immune system, it will be important to clarify this issue before risks and benefits for people with MS can be clearly determined.

 Recommendations for People With MS

 Acupuncture may provide relief for some MS-related symptoms, including pain, spasticity, numbness and tingling, bladder problems, and depression.
 There is no evidence, however, that acupuncture can reduce the frequency of MS exacerbations or slow the progression of disability.
 If acupuncture is used, it should be as an addition to, rather than as a substitute for, standard medical treatments, and should only be used after consultation with one's physician or other MS healthcare professional.
 In addition, the treatment should be provided by a licensed acupuncturist.
 There are about 18,000 licensed practitioners in the United States.
-The initials NCCAOM after their names designate their national board certification and state licensure.

 A referral service that lists state-licensed acupuncturists.

 Oceanside, CA 92057

 Web site: www.acufinder.com/

 American Academy of Medical Acupuncture

 4929 Wilshire Blvd., Ste.
 428